joinpursuit/react-router-v5-to-v6/README.md

 Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-## Changes
+## How to Install a Specific Version of an NPM Libarary

-Install npm install react-router-dom@5
+Install

-npm install react-router-dom@6

-nom install react-router-dome@latest
+- v5:  `npm install react-router-dom@5`

+- v6: `npm install react-router-dom@6`

+- latest version: npm install react-router-dome@latest (danger, sometimes this will bring in experimental/possibly buggy versions)

 [React Router Documentation for Upgrading](https://reactrouter.com/docs/en/v6/upgrading/v5)